-New Students (1st semester) Returning students (2nd semester and beyond)
+New Students (1st semester) ng students ster and beyond)

-- - 3.8 - 3.84 10%

-85% - 89.9% 20% 3.85 - 3.89 20%

-90% - 94.9% 30% 3.90 - 3.94 30%

 95% - 98.9% 40% 3.95 - 3.97 40%

 99% - 100% 50% 3.98 - 4.0 50%

 The Guiding Principles for Canadian University Dubai scholarships must be met.

 Sports Scholarship

 This scholarship is meant for elite and talented athletes from any sport who have competed and achieved success at least at a city level.
 Sports Scholarships are awarded based on the applicant's sports achievement level and their academic performance.
 A tuition waiver of up to 40% can be applied accordingly.